tan-is/REST-API-using-flask-and-pillow/README.md

 <h3>License</h3>

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the <a href="LICENSE.txt">LICENSE</a> file for details.

 <h3>Acknowledgments</h3>